Rob Kardashian And Blac Chyna: Could New Mansion Bring Reconciliation?

 Rob Kardashian is looking to buy a new house and it’s a big one.

-TMZ reports that the former cast member on Keeping Up With the Kardashians is eyeing a $6.9 million mansion and it may have everything to do with the split from the mother of his child, Blac Chyna.
+TMZ reports that the former cast member on Keeping Up with the Kardashians is eyeing a $6.9 million mansion and it may have everything to do with the split from the mother of his child, Blac Chyna.

-According to TMZ, Rob was seen walking out of a 7700 sq. ft. home recently.
-The property also reportedly has 8 bedrooms, 5 bathrooms, a large pool and hot tub.
-There’s also a guest house, TMZ notes and that space adds 2600 sq. feet to the residence.
+According to TMZ, Rob was seen walking out of a 7,700-square-foot home recently.
+The property also reportedly has eight bedrooms, five bathrooms, a large pool, and hot tub.
+There’s also a guest house, TMZ notes, and that space adds 2,600 square feet to the residence.

 Rob Kardashian Needs OUT of Kylie's Crib, Checks Out Mansion of His Own (PHOTO + GALLERY) https://t.co/qlRDXfa92N pic.twitter.com/PhLLNOdkZj